 Stuntman Bob Morgan was seriously injured, and almost died, while performing a stunt in this picture.
 Toward the end of the film, there is a gunfight on a moving train between the sheriff and a gang of train robbers.
 Morgan was one of the stuntmen playing a robber and was crouched next to a pile of logs on a flatcar.
 The chains holding the logs together snapped, and Morgan was crushed by the falling logs.
 He was so badly hurt it took him five years to recover to the point where he was able to move by himself and walk unaided.

 James Stewart offered to play his own dead body in the Civil War story but was refused by John Ford, who instead used a double who bore no resemblance to Stewart.
-When George Peppard imitates Stewart's voice during the grizzly bear reminiscence story he was reprimanded by Ford but yelled back that he wanted the audience to remember that Stewart played his father.
+Then, when George Peppard imitated Stewart's voice during the grizzly bear reminiscence story, Ford reprimanded him, but he yelled back that he wanted the audience to remember that Stewart had played his father.
+It stayed in.

 Because the two dividing lines that separate the three separate projections could not be totally edited into a seamless match, the directors skillfully used camouflage techniques to disguise the lines.
 Some of the objects used for this were trees, lamp posts, window edges, porch rails, building corners, doorways and wooden crates which were positioned at these points.

 A lot of the actors were very intimidated by the three-lens Cinerama camera and felt they had to elevate their performance to something approaching the way one performs on the theatrical stage as opposed to the more subtle style of acting normally required in front of a camera.
 This is why a lot of the actors in the film come across as being quite over-the-top.